How Long Should Mothers Breastfeed?

 One particular factor being investigated is maternal sensitivity, or the responsiveness that mothers have to their babies, including their ability to read the various cues that babies give off to express their needs and desires, as well as whether they respond to those cues appropriately.
 As children grow older, this maternal sensitivity evolves as well and often shapes the relationship between mother and child throughout adolescence and beyond.
 While breastfeeding is encouraged as a way to build maternal sensitivity, actual research looking at how breastfeeding affects the emotional bond between mothers and their children has been lacking up to now.

 But a new research article published in the journal Developmental Psychology may provide some answers.
 In the article, Jennifer M. Weaver of Boise State University and a team of researchers presented the results of a longitudinal study looking at mothers and their infants and following those children throughout their first decade of life.
-Using data taken from the Study of Early Child Care and Youth Development, conducted by the National Institute of Child Health and Human Development (NICHD), 1,272 participants and their children were evaluated for the purpose of this study.
+Using data taken from the Study of Early Child Care and Youth Development, conducted by the National Institute of Child Health and Human Development (NICHD), 1,272 adult participants and their children were evaluated for the purpose of this study.

 All the mothers went through an initial interview when their infants were one month old.
 The participants then completed later assessments when the children were 3, 6, 12, 15, 24, 36, 42, 46, 50, and 54 months old, and later at ages 5, 6, 7, 9, 11, 14, and 15 years.
 This included collecting information on: